firebase/functions-samples/quickstarts/multicodebase-hellos/README.md

 # Firebase SDK for Cloud Functions Quickstart - Multi-codebases

-This quickstart demonstrates how to setup a multi-codebase repository that allows you to setup multiple source directories to manage your function definitions.
+This quickstart demonstrates how to set up a multi-codebase repository that allows you to setup multiple source directories to manage your function definitions.

 ## Setup